 By November, we will get to experience Five Guys in one of the malls at the central part of Singapore, though the location has yet to be disclosed.

 The brand is brought in by home-grown Zouk Group, since I guess burgers and clubbing should come hand-in-hand.

 No freezers.
 No microwaves.
 No timers.
 No can-openers.
 That is one of their tag-lines.

 They don’t use frozen ingredients and cook everything fresh from scratch; prep food daily to ensure freshness; don’t use automated cooking timers and rely on instinctive senses.

 I tried the branch at London’s Piccadilly Circus.
-(An interesting fact is that its first London outlet is on Long Acre at Covent Garden, officially opened one day before UK’s Shake Shack which is just 300m away.)
+An interesting fact is that Five Guy’s first London outlet is on Long Acre at Covent Garden, officially opened one day before UK’s Shake Shack which is just 300m away.

 On the burger menu, you get choices of Hamburger (£7.25), Cheeseburger (£8.50), Bacon Burger (£9.00) and Bacon Cheese Burger (£9.75).